 Rural living

-Expats who enjoy outdoor activities such as hiking, horseback riding and fishing may prefer to live in a country home.
+If you enjoy outdoor activities such as hiking, horseback riding and fishing, you may prefer to live in a country home.
 These types of properties are available across Argentina and range from comfortable family villas in hilly La Cumbre to Swiss-style chalets in Bariloche and even rustic homes in vineyards in Mendoza.
-Country homes offer a peaceful and serene lifestyle away from the hustle and bustle of the city.

 Furnished or unfurnished

-Unfurnished rental properties in Argentina are usually devoid of furniture and household items but do include basic fixtures such as bathroom fittings and kitchen appliances.
-Renting an unfurnished apartment is a good option for long-term stays or those who have their own furniture.
-Although unfurnished rentals are typically cheaper than furnished rentals, tenants should keep in mind the cost of purchasing or renting furniture and household items.
+Unfurnished rental properties in Argentina are usually devoid of furniture and household items, but do include basic fixtures such as bathroom fittings and kitchen appliances.
+Renting an unfurnished apartment is a good option for long-term stays or if you have your own furniture.

 Short lets